Wildfire won’t wait for you to make a plan.

 Arrow to expand

-Forest fuels are dry and the fire risks are increasingly serious.
+Forest fuels are dry and the fire risk are increasingly serious.
 New fires may start easily, burn quickly, and challenge fire suppression efforts.
 Extreme caution should be used for any forest activities, such as open burning and industrial activities that involve tools with gas-powered engines.
-Open burning and industrial activities that involve tools with gas-powered engines.
-Click here for a list of high risk activities that should be avoided.
+Click here for a list of high-risk activities.

 What should I do?

-Just like extreme risk areas, you should be prepared for wildfire at any time.
-Use your FireSmart Last-Minute Checklist, prepare your grab-and-go bags, plan your routes and contacts, use the Homeowner’s Manual to prepare your home and property, and check for evacuation alerts and orders regularly.
+Just like extreme fire danger areas, you should be prepared for wildfire at any time.
+Use your FireSmart Last-Minute Checklist, prepare your grab-and-go bags, plan your routes and contacts, use the Begins at Home Guide to prepare your home and property, and check evacuation alerts and orders regularly.

 Moderate